If you're breast-feeding, you might wonder whether your baby is getting enough milk. Ask yourself these questions — and know when to seek help.

 By Mayo Clinic Staff

-When you're breast-feeding, you can't measure the amount of milk your baby drinks during each feeding — but you can still make sure your baby is getting enough to eat.
-Here's how.
+When you're breast-feeding, you might not always know the exact amount of milk your baby drinks during each feeding — but you can still make sure your baby is getting enough to eat.

 When you're breast-feeding, ask yourself these questions:

 - Is your baby gaining weight?
 Steady weight gain is often the most reliable sign that a baby is getting enough to eat.
-Although most babies lose weight soon after birth, it's typically regained — and then some — within one to two weeks.
+Although most babies lose weight soon after birth, it's typically regained within one to two weeks.
 Your baby will be weighed at each checkup.
 If you're concerned about your baby's weight, make an appointment to have your baby weighed.

 - How often does your baby breast-feed?
 Most newborns breast-feed eight to 12 times a day — about every two to three hours.
 During growth spurts, your baby might take more at each feeding or want to breast-feed more often.
 Trust your body's ability to keep up with the increased demand.
 The more often your baby nurses, the more milk your breasts produce.
 As your baby gets older, he or she will take in more milk in less time at each feeding.

 - Is your baby swallowing?
-If you look or listen carefully, you might be able to tell when your baby is swallowing — usually after several sucks in a row.
+If you look and listen carefully, you'll be able to tell when your baby is swallowing — usually after several sucks in a row.
+You'll hear a soft "k" sound and see a ripple under your baby's chin and lower jaw.
 If your baby swallows quietly, you might only notice a pause in his or her breathing.